cmotc/nightly-env/README.md

         #After sourcing in helper.sh
         build		#run all build scripts
-        build push 	#run all build scripts and push the packages
+        build upload 	#run all build scripts and push the packages

   * clean: delete all previously generated files, tar.gz, .dsc, .build .changes, and .deb.
 When ./clean deletes all folders ending in a numeric date, so will